Inferring a population composition from survey data with nonignorable nonresponse: Borrowing information from external sources: The case study: Italian graduates

-A second data source can be instrumental for testing the null hypothesis of equality between the response rates of employed and not employed individuals.
-The last decennial census of the Italian National Statistical Institute (Istat, henceforth) dates back to 2011.
+The last decennial census of the Italian National Statistical Institute (NSI, henceforth) dates back to 2011.
 It collected a broad set of information about individuals residing in Italy.
-Moreover, Istat can integrate the census with data coming from several administrative sources: the MUR mentioned above, the Ministry of Economics and Finance (MEF), the National Institute for Insurance against Accidents at Work (Inail), and the National Social Security Institute (Inps).
-Merging data with the National Student Register of the MUR enriches individual information, including variables about the academic degree.
-The integration with MEF, Inail, and Inps data makes the individual employment information available unless they emigrate or do not have a regular contract.
+The NSI can link the census data with data coming from several administrative sources: beyond the Students' National Register mentioned above, further information comes from administrative lists of the Ministry of Economics and Finance, the National Institute for Insurance against Accidents at Work, and the National Social Security Institute.
+Linking data with the SNR enriches individual information by including variables about the academic degree.
+Furthermore, integrating data from other administrative sources makes individual employment information available to the NSI unless the individual emigrates or does not have a regular contract.
+Table \ref{tablaureati} lists the variables available to the NSI.

-According to the disclosure policy of Istat, only a small random sample (about 3.5\%) of the total population of 2011 graduates is available at an aggregate level.
-Table \ref{tablaureati} lists the variables available to Istat.
+NSI does not disclose individual data.
+According to its policy, a small simple random sample (about 3.5\%) of such census data can be publicly available at an aggregated level.
+The integration of the census with the administrative sources allows the data to be aggregated by gender, degree program, and occupational status.
+This way, we can match the information contained in the Almalaurea sample.

-We exploit this sample information to detect the number of 2011 graduates employed one year after graduation, and estimate the difference in the response rates in the 2012 GESS.
+We exploit aggregated NSI information (hereafter referred to as the ``NSI sample'') to estimate the total number of 2011 graduates employed one year after graduation.
+If such an NSI sample were available yearly, one would obtain unbiased estimates of the employment rates.
+Yet the sample is available for 2011 only.
+Hence, we exploit the 2011 NSI data to estimate the bias, namely the difference in the response rates, in the 2012 Almalaurea survey \citep[the 2012 survey refers to the 2011 cohort of graduates;][]{almalaurea2012}.